MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

 Microsoft Cloud App Security can integrate with existing DLP solutions to extend these controls to the cloud while preserving a consistent and unified policy across on-premises and cloud activities.
 The platform exports easy-to-use interfaces including REST API and ICAP, enabling integration with content classification systems such as Symantec Data Loss Prevention (formerly Vontu Data Loss Prevention) or Forcepoint DLP.

 Integration is accomplished by using the standard ICAP protocol, an http-like protocol described in [RFC 3507](https://tools.ietf.org/html/rfc3507).
-To secure ICAP for transmission of your data, it's required to set up a secure SSL tunnel (stunnel) between your DLP solution and Cloud App Security.
+To secure ICAP for transmission of your data, it's required to set up a secure TLS tunnel (stunnel) between your DLP solution and Cloud App Security.
 The stunnel setup provides TLS encryption functionality to your data as it travels between your DLP server and Cloud App Security.

 This guide provides the steps necessary for configuring the ICAP connection in Cloud App Security and the stunnel setup to secure communication through it.